 Tretinoin and adapalene are topical retinoids used to treat acne.
 They're available in a gel or cream and are usually applied once a day before you go to bed.

 Apply to all the parts of your face affected by acne 20 minutes after washing your face.

 It's important to apply topical retinoids sparingly.
 Avoid excessive exposure to sunlight and UV.

-Topical retinoids aren't suitable for use during pregnancy.
+Topical retinoids are not suitable for use during pregnancy.
 There's a risk they might cause birth defects.

 Common side effects of topical retinoids are mild irritation and stinging of the skin.

 A 6 week course is usually needed.
 But you may be advised to continue using the medication less frequently after this.

 Topical antibiotics help kill the bacteria on the skin that can infect plugged hair follicles.
 They're available as a lotion or gel that's applied once or twice a day.